-to massive hospitalization demand with the minimum extension of resources' capacity.
+Extending healthcare resources' capacity is impossible for many countries in a short time, according to Adelman (2020).
+Ramping up production of complex medical equipment, such as ventilators, in facilities configured for other products will require time that several COVID-19 patients don't have.
+In such critical situations, two other primary strategies are resource sharing and demand redistribution, which can minimize shortages in response to massive hospitalization demand with the minimum extension of resources' capacity.
 Some facts demonstrate the applicability of these strategies in countries or local communities.
 Indeed, the infection spreads at varying rates in different regions, and COVID-19 cases peak at different times in different regions.
-This variance provides an opportunity for sharing some scarce resources such as ventilators; these devices can be transported over large distances or within regions to reduce capacity shortfalls caused by an epidemic surge in a particular area.
-In addition, regarding demand redistribution, patients tend to select hospitals/healthcare centers in accordance with their reputation or distance on a local level, which leads to unbalanced patient loads across hospitals/healthcare centers and a decrease in the overall quality of patient care (Drevs, 2013; Varkevisser, van der Geest & Schut, 2012).
+This variance provides an opportunity for sharing some scarce resources such as ventilators; these devices can be transported over large distances or within regions to alleviate capacity shortfalls caused by an epidemic surge in a particular area.
+In addition, regarding demand redistribution, patients tend to select hospitals/healthcare centers in accordance with their reputation or distance on a local level, which leads to unbalanced patient loads across hospitals/healthcare centers and a decrease in the overall quality of patient care (Drevs, 2013; Varkevisser et al., 2012).
 Parker et al. (2020) demonstrated that the operationally feasible redistribution of newly admitted patients through the network of healthcare systems can reduce the patients' overflow.
 Healthcare systems can consider system-level interventions and patient transfers to maximize the utilization of available resources.

-From the medical literature, qualitative studies propose some strategies to deal with the capacity shortage under a potential surge in demand (Mills, Helm & Wang, 2020).
+From the medical literature, qualitative studies propose some strategies to deal with the capacity shortage under a potential surge in demand (Mills et al., 2020).
 This study is motivated by the healthcare capacity concerns created during the COVID-19 pandemic.
 Its theory and practice are directly relevant to the capacity planning through healthcare systems, and the objective is to optimize the use of resources during a pandemic by various strategies.
 We develop a novel data-driven multi-stage stochastic programming approach for managing healthcare resources as well as demand redistribution to provide care for patients during a pandemic.
 In particular, we provide an answer to the question, "what could have been done to mitigate shortages due to a massive increase in the demand for limited resources during a pandemic such as COVID-19?"

 Our decision-making framework considers two types of healthcare resources: 1) direct, in use resources (such as ICU beds and ventilators) and 2) service resources (such as personnel and laboratories).
 We also then explore various possible capacity planning options for healthcare resources, including capacity extension and relocation, as well as demand redistribution strategies that are modeled to provide hospitalization services to patients.
 This methodology considers uncertainty in the disease spread and, therefore, demand for healthcare resources in various regions or hospitals.
-We deploy a simulation approach based on an agentbased continuous-time stochastic model to capture the COVID-19 spread providing a daily forecast for the hospitalization demand over time, and this model can be adapted to any county or geographical region.
+We deploy a simulation approach based on an agent-based continuous-time stochastic model to capture the COVID-19 spread providing a daily forecast for the hospitalization demand over time, and this model can be adapted to any county or geographical region.
 Our modeling study provides critical insights into how regions or hospitals could cope with a surge in demand for healthcare resources.